Interest under the Civil Code

 - Handling of human body parts

-The fact that interference with personal rights, especially in the case of celebrities, may not be worthwhile has already been felt first-hand by some tabloid media, which have already paid hundreds of thousands of euros for the lies they have told on their websites.
+The fact that interference with personal rights, particularly in the case of celebrities, may not be worthwhile has already been felt first-hand by some tabloid media, which have already paid hundreds of thousands of euros for the lies they have told on their websites.

-Harm in the context of criminal proceedings
+Non-pecuniary damage in criminal proceedings

 Environmental damage

 Other branches of law also deal with the concept of harm.
 Environmental law, for example, has recently begun to gain importance.
 The definition of ecological damage is contained in the Environmental Act as ‘theloss or impairment of the natural functions of ecosystems resulting from damage to their components or disruption of internal links and processes as a result of human activity‘.
-In this case of damage, too, environmental damage is understood as intangible damage, often difficult to quantify in monetary terms.
+In this case of damage, too, environmental damage is seen as intangible, often difficult to quantify in monetary terms.
 It can also apply to environmental components that are not owned by anyone.
 What is specific is that the state should seek to remedy it, regardless of who is the real owner of the thing to which the environmental damage relates.
 In remedying the defective condition, restoration to its original state is preferred), followed by compensation, compensation and, as a last resort, financial compensation.